chanchan098/Docs/math-net/PrimaryMath.md

 $30 ÷ 5	=	6$

 As shown above, multiplication and division essentially cancel each other out, which is why they are inverse operations

+## Identity property

+An identity element is a number that, when used in an operation with another number, results in the same number.

+## Transitive property

 # Ratios and proportions